 Sadly, while the predict function works for model objects from non-linear regression, the interval argument is not supported.
 So while you can report CIs for your model parameters, you can't easily work up error bands for your plots.
-Hopefully, R will gain this ability soon, as the help page for predict.nls indicates.
+Hopefully, R will gain this ability soon.